* Yen hits 2-yr low vs dollar, lowest since Aug 2011 vs euro

 The dollar rose to 85.87 yen on trading platform EBS, its highest since September 2010.
 It was last up 0.2 percent on the day at 85.81 yen with option barriers cited at 86 yen and stop loss buy orders above 86.10 yen.

 Speculators and hedge funds were increasingly looking to sell yen for dollars, traders said.
 Some said a dollar close above its 200-week moving average of 84.95 yen on Friday -- the first since late December 2007-- would be a strong signal of further strength in the U.S. currency.

 "The present yen weakness is related to the new government, which seems devoted to push through both fiscal and monetary policy changes and take direct measures to weaken the yen," said Richard Falkenhall, currency strategist at SEB in Stockholm.

 "Yen weakness could very well continue.
 We see the yen as extremely over-valued considering the weak fundamentals we see in Japan."

 Prime Minister Shinzo Abe, who has threatened to revise a law guaranteeing the Bank of Japan's independence if it refuses to set a 2 percent inflation target, appointed a cabinet of close allies on Wednesday.

-But concerns the U.S. Congress might fail to head off a potentially disastrous "fiscal cliff" of tax hikes and spending cuts that are due to kick in next year could cap the single currency's gains.
+But concerns the U.S. Congress might fail to head off a potentially recession-inducing "fiscal cliff" of tax hikes and spending cuts that are due to kick in next year could cap the single currency's gains.